Nagp2018/nitishsingla.github.io/index.md

 ## Education

 ### **PANJAB UNIVERSITY**
-### BTech Computer Science (2010- 2014)
+### BTech Computer Science
 GPA 7.0

 ---

 ### Honors and awards

-•	Recognized with Brightest Mind Award for amazing contribution in Thinking Breakthrough Initiative.
+1. Recognized with Brightest Mind Award for amazing contribution in Thinking Breakthrough Initiative.
-•	Recognized with Star Performer Award for constant hard work and dedication towards the success of company.
+2. Recognized with Star Performer Award for constant hard work and dedication towards the success of company.
-•	Got an Appreciation Certificate on the basis of performance and way of handling the projects-  by delivering in time, every time, while maintaining the quality of the Applications
+3. Got an Appreciation Certificate on the basis of performance and way of handling the projects-  by delivering in time, every time, while maintaining the quality of the Applications.

 ---
 ### INTERESTS